Piscataqua River border dispute: Supreme Court case

-In March 2000 New Hampshire filed a lawsuit in the Supreme Court against Maine, claiming ownership of the island.
-According to the US Constitution, the Supreme Court has original jurisdiction in cases “in which a State shall be a Party”.
+In March 2000, New Hampshire filed a lawsuit in the Supreme Court against Maine, claiming ownership of the island.
+According to the US Constitution, the Supreme Court has original jurisdiction in cases "in which a State shall be a Party".

 In 1977, New Hampshire had sued Maine (see New Hampshire v.
 Maine) over lobster fishing rights in the littoral waters off the Piscataqua River.
-In that case the Supreme Court entered a consent decree between the states, in which they agreed that the “middle of the river” was defined as the thalweg -- “the middle of the main channel of navigation of the Piscataqua River.”
-The settlement was based on a 1740 decree by King George II, defining the border between the states as the middle of the main navigation channel.
-The 1977 case, however, was concerned only with the “lateral marine boundary” (littoral waters) between the mouth of the river and the Isles of Shoals, and did not strictly address the inland boundaries between the states.
+In that case the Supreme Court entered a consent decree between the states, in which they agreed that the "middle of the river" was defined as the thalweg – "the middle of the main channel of navigation of the Piscataqua River".
+The settlement was based on a 1740 decree by King George II, defining the border between the Province of New Hampshire and York County, Massachusetts (now western Maine) as the middle of the main navigation channel.
+The 1977 case, however, was concerned only with the "lateral marine boundary" (littoral waters) between the mouth of the river and the Isles of Shoals, and did not strictly address the inland boundaries between the states.

 Maine responded to the 2001 suit with a request to dismiss based on the principle of res judicata, arguing that the 1740 decision and the outcome of the 1977 case barred New Hampshire from filing another border complaint.
 Indeed, the case was dismissed on procedural grounds, not decided on the arguments.

 On May 29, 2001, Justice Ruth Bader Ginsburg delivered the 8–0 decision of the Court.
 (Justice Souter recused himself from the decision; although justices often do not disclose their reasons for recusal, it is most likely because he had been the Attorney General of New Hampshire and later an associate justice of the New Hampshire Supreme Court in the 1970s and 1980s.)
-Justice Ginsburg wrote that "judicial estoppel bars New Hampshire from asserting that the Piscataqua River boundary runs along the Maine shore."
-Under the judicial estoppel doctrine, “Where a party assumes a certain position in a legal proceeding, and succeeds in maintaining that position, he may not thereafter, simply because his interests have changed, assume a contrary position, especially if it be to the prejudice of the party who has acquiesced in the position formerly taken by him...”
+Justice Ginsburg wrote that "judicial estoppel bars New Hampshire from asserting that the Piscataqua River boundary runs along the Maine shore".
+Under the judicial estoppel doctrine, "Where a party assumes a certain position in a legal proceeding, and succeeds in maintaining that position, he may not thereafter, simply because his interests have changed, assume a contrary position, especially if it be to the prejudice of the party who has acquiesced in the position formerly taken by him".
 Put simply: Since New Hampshire had agreed in 1977 that the border runs along the middle of the river, New Hampshire may not now claim that the border runs along the Maine riverbank.
-Wrote Justice Ginsburg: “New Hampshire’s claim that the Piscataqua River boundary runs along the Maine shore is clearly inconsistent with its interpretation of the words ‘Middle of the River’ during the 1970s litigation.”
+Wrote Justice Ginsburg: "New Hampshire's claim that the Piscataqua River boundary runs along the Maine shore is clearly inconsistent with its interpretation of the words 'Middle of the River' during the 1970s litigation."

 New Hampshire appealed the dismissal and requested the Court to reconsider its dismissal, but the Court denied the motion to reconsider.